 Visitor trips to Ireland hit record 10.6m

-CSO figures show British residents accounted for a third of total despite Brexit uncertainty
+British residents account for a third of total despite Brexit uncertainty, CSO figures show

+Trips by residents from Europe other than Britain rose by 9.5 per cent to 3.8 million last year, while trips made by US and Canadian residents jumped by 13.4 per cent to 2.4 million.

-Overseas residents made a record 10.6 million trips to Ireland last year with British residents accounting for a third of the total despite the uncertainty of Brexit.
+Overseas residents made a record 10.6 million trips to Ireland last year, with Britain accounting for a third of the total despite the uncertainty of Brexit.

-The latest Central Statistics Office data show there were 10,616,300 trips made to Ireland between January and December of 2018, an increase of 6.9 per cent on the previous year.
+The latest Central Statistics Office data shows there were 10.6 million trips to Ireland between January and December 2018, an increase of 6.9 per cent on the previous year.

-British residents accounted for 3.76 million trips.
+British residents accounted for just under 3.8 million trips.
 That was marginally up (0.8 per cent) on 2017 but still below the 2016 peak.

-The figures show the big growth markets in terms of incoming visitors were in mainland Europe and the US.
+The figures show the big growth markets in terms of incoming visitors were mainland Europe and the United States.

 Trips by residents from Europe other than Britain rose by 9.5 per cent to 3.8 million while trips made by US and Canadian residents jumped by 13.4 per cent to 2.4 million.
 Trips to Ireland from other areas, meanwhile, rose 6.7 per cent to 660,700.

-At the same time the CSO said that more than 8.27 million Irish residents made overseas trips in 2018, up 4.2 per cent year-on-year, which was also the highest figure on record.
+At the same time the CSO said more than 8.2 million Irish residents had made overseas trips in 2018, up 4.2 per cent year on year, which was also the highest figure on record.

 “Last year we saw another year of growth for Irish tourism which further underlined the value of the sector to the economy,” Minister for Transport, Tourism and Sport Shane Ross said.